OpenReqEU/prs-improving-requirements-quality/README.md

 This microservice takes a number of textual requirements as input, and returns a number of noted issues with the requirements quality.
-For detailed information on the endpoint(s), data format, and examples, see the Swagger file included in this repository, or the hosted version: <Include link to hosted Swagger once it is available>.
+For detailed information on the endpoint(s), data format, and examples, see the Swagger file included in this repository, or the hosted version: [api.openreq.eu](https://api.openreq.eu/#/services/prs-improving-requirements-quality).

 See "How to Install" above to run the service, followed by using a REST client to send requests.